 Once your transaction is underway, it may take a few minutes for you to receive confirmation.
-This is because a blockchain system that verifies all transactions through a public interface manages Bitcoin.
-The ATM will need to confirm your transaction before you can confirm that you do now own Bitcoin.
+It takes a moment because a blockchain system verifies all transactions through a public interface that manages Bitcoin.
+Therefore, the ATM will need to confirm your transaction before confirming that you now own Bitcoin.

 Pick How Much to Sell

 The other thing you can do at Bitcoin ATMs is sell the cryptocurrency you already own.
 Much like a traditional ATM withdrawal, Bitcoin ATMs can be a great way to get some extra cash.
 However, unlike with a standard ATM, there are some additional factors you need to consider before selling your Bitcoin.